Generic Name: miconazole (mi-KON-a-zole)

 Brand Name: Monistat 7

-Miconazole suppositories is used for:
+Miconazole suppositories are used for:

 Treating vaginal yeast infections.